Église Saint-Philippe-du-Roule: Exterior

-The exterior of the church is modelled after the early Christian basilcas in Rome, The peristyle over the portal is supported by four columns of the Doric order, and is topped by a triangular pediment.
+The exterior of the church is modelled after the early Christian basilicas in Rome, The peristyle over the portal is supported by four columns of the Doric order, and is topped by a triangular pediment.
 The sculpture on the pediment is decorated with an allegorical figure representing Religion, holding a chalice and a cross.
-The sculpture was made by Francois-Joseph Duret (1732-1816).
+The sculpture was made by Francois-Joseph Duret (1732–1816).
 The inscription below says that the church is dedicated to Saint Philip the Apostle.